Reviews 4,000+ verified REVIEWS

 6. Are Green Card holders working for supranational organizations outside the US liable to pay US income tax?

-However - there are two organizations in the world that provide an exemption to this rule for Green Card holders working outside the US: IMF and the World Bank:
+However - two organizations in the world provide an exemption to this rule for Green Card holders working outside the US: IMF and the World Bank:

 • Your work for an international organization and the international organization agreement creating the international organization provides that alien employees are exempt from U.S. income tax.
 Two international organizations that have such a provision are the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (World Bank).